 Training materials used for this course were not directly produced by H3ABioNet but may be accessed here: https://verena90.github.io/2022-03-14-online-UCT_Med/.
 Please note, these materials may be governed by different sharing/re-use policies, and you are encouraged to follow the policies of the external providers regarding material re-use and/or sharing.

-Course Overview/Description: There will be two courses offered by the BioConductor community:
+There will be two courses offered by the BioConductor community:

-The introduction to hands-on Bioconductor workshop is a virtual two-half-day training to provide an overview of leveraging open-source Bioconductor resources for research studies.
 The course tools and packages relevant for this course will be hosted on Orchestra, an online platform for teaching and learning hands-on computational skills in self-contained and launchable workshop environments.

-The proposed courses will lay a foundation on how to efficiently use open-source Bioconductor resources for bioinformatics analysis.
 The course will be in two main forms which include;

-• lectures to introduce basic concepts
+• lectures to introduce basic concepts.

 • demonstrations and hands-on computer practicals on analysis pipeline/workflows for mapping identifiers, querying multiple data sources, performing epidemiological causal inference, and visualizing results in high-resolution publication format.

 The hands-on sessions may provide an opportunity for participants to work with their data.
-Instructors for the course have experience in developing and applying methods for research analysis and also involved in developing statistical methods/algorithms and Bioconductor packages
+Instructors for the course have experience in developing and applying methods for research analysis and also involved in developing statistical methods/algorithms and Bioconductor packages.

 Refer to the attached document for more details and additional information on the workshop.